Ttttt47/pointer-generator/README.md

 This repository contains code for the ACL 2017 paper *[Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/abs/1704.04368)*.
 For an intuitive overview of the paper, read the [blog post](http://www.abigailsee.com/2017/04/16/taming-rnns-for-better-summarization.html).

+## Instructions on optimize the hyperparameter
+* You need `tensorflow==1.0.0` and `python2.7` to train the model and `pyrouge` and `ROUGE` to evaluate the results.

+* The model training and evaluating with only the loss function do not depend on `pyrouge`, so if you have trouble installing `ROUGE`, you may still train the model without it (remenber to comment out the pyrouge import line in `decode.py`)

+* The hyperparameters used in this model can be easily setted up using argparser when running the code in command line. (see `run_summarization.py` for more info about the HP.)

+* The train mode will repeat the training step until interrupted, so if you want to set up some the termination condition, please check `run_training()` in `run_summarization.py` to keep track of the loss.

 ## Looking for test set output?
 The test set output of the models described in the paper can be found [here](https://drive.google.com/file/d/0B7pQmm-OfDv7MEtMVU5sOHc5LTg/view?usp=sharing).